IBM/aihwkit/docs/source/using_experiments.rst

 ``batch_size``, ``loss_function``, ``epochs``, ``learning_rate``).

-The created Experiment contains the definition of the operation to be performed, but is not executed automatically: that is the role of the ``Runners``.
+The created Experiment contains the definition of the operation to be performed, but is not executed automatically.
+That is the role of the ``Runners``.

 Runners
 -------